-"He's (Maurice Richard) just a wartime hockey player".
+"He's just a wartime hockey player."

-This quote came from the mouth of Toronto Maple Leafs general manager Frank Selke in the mid 1940's, when Richard scored 50 goals in 50 games while World War II raged overseas.
+This quote came from the mouth of Toronto Maple Leafs general manager Frank Selke in the mid 1940s, when Maurice Richard scored 50 goals in 50 games while World War II raged overseas.
 While the assumption went more or less undisputed at the time, the notion that Richard was simply a wartime hockey phenominon took root and gained ground outside of the province of Quebec.

 Canadiens coach at the time, Dick Irvin Sr.'s rebuttal after the war ended years later amounted to, "We'll the war must still be ongoing, because Richard is still scoring."